wwce/terraform/aws/tgw_inbound_asg-GovCloud/README.md

 ## VM-Series Autoscaling for Inbound TGW
+# The GovCloud Version
+# Warning: Not completely functional

 This build is an adaptation of the [AWS VM-Series Autoscaling 2.0](https://docs.paloaltonetworks.com/vm-series/8-1/vm-series-deployment/set-up-the-vm-series-firewall-on-aws/auto-scale-vm-series-firewalls-with-the-amazon-elb/autoscale-template-version2_0.html) to work function with AWS Transit Gateway.

 ### Overview